funtoo/corenetwork/docs/index.rst

 will add entries to ``/etc/resolv.conf``, and will also handle removing these entries when the interface is brought down.
-This way, ``/etc/resolv.conf`` should always contain current information and should not need to be manually edited by the system administrator. ``dhcpcd`` will also use OpenResolv for updating system DNS information.
+This way, ``/etc/resolv.conf`` should always contain current information and should not need to be manually edited by the system administrator. ``dhcpcd`` will use OpenResolv for updating system DNS information as well.

 Network-Dependent Services
 --------------------------